daniellemersch/AntOrient/README.md

 # 1. wx-widgets library with the SDK (https://wxwidgets.org/)
 # 2. libants library

-# then you can simply go to the folder with the ant orient code and type make
+# then you can simply go to the folder with the AntOrient code and type make